Document Kotlin code: KDoc

 For inline markup, KDoc uses the regular Markdown syntax, extended to support a shorthand syntax for linking to other elements in the code.

 To link to another element (class, method, property, or parameter), simply put its name in square brackets:

-You can also use qualified names in the links.
+You can also use qualified names in the element links.
 Note that, unlike Javadoc, qualified names always use the dot character to separate the components, even before a method name:

-Names in links are resolved using the same rules as if the name was used inside the element being documented.
+Names in element links are resolved using the same rules as if the name was used inside the element being documented.
 In particular, this means that if you have imported a name into the current file, you don't need to fully qualify it when you use it in a KDoc comment.